SyedZawwarAhmed/Advisor-Schedule/README.md

 # Advisor Schedule Application

-A Calendly-like scheduling tool for financial advisors to meet with their clients.
+A Calendly-like scheduling tool for professional meetings and consultations.

 ## Setup